-TRANSNATIONAL seeks to explain the intensity of polarization in Western societies on immigration, international governance, climate change.
-It combines insights from political cleavage theory, identity theory, and social networks to examine the sources and consequences of transnational polarization through surveys, natural experiments, and interviews.
-The research is funded by a five-year advanced ERC grant #885026 to Liesbet Hooghe.
-TRANSNATIONAL was kicked off in January 2021.
+Beyond the effect of individual demographics on political attitudes, little is known about how social interaction shapes affective polarization.
+We combine insights from cleavage theory, identity theory, and social networks to examine the individual-social nexus in Europe and the United States by means of surveys, natural experiments, and interviews.
+This research is funded by a five-year advanced ERC grant #885026 to Liesbet Hooghe (2021-2025).
 Project leaders are Liesbet Hooghe and Gary Marks.

 Nicoló Conti, Professor, Unitelma Sapienza University, Rome (2022-2023)

 Ruth Dassonneville, University of Montreal (2021-2022)

 Transnational ERC Associates